Back to Posts

 Why: RCTs support anti‑fatigue effects that may indirectly ease anxiety when low energy is a driver [Ref 24], [Ref 25].

-Typical dose: 200–400 mg/day (morning/early afternoon).
+Typical dose: 200–400 mg/day (taken in the morning or early afternoon).

 13) Coluracetam*